luttje/ispconfig-tailwind-theme/README.md

 # 🎨 ISPConfig Tailwind Theme

-The default theme, but with Tailwind CSS.
-This is meant to be a starting point for creating a custom theme for ISPConfig, using Tailwind CSS.
+Starting point for creating a custom theme for ISPConfig, using Tailwind CSS.
+The provided theme closely resembles the default ISPConfig theme, but with a few changes to the layout and styles.

 > [!WARNING]
 > This is a start, and not a finished product.
 It's a work in progress.